bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 **Hardware Optimizations** - XGBoost stores the frequently used $$ g_i $$s and $$ h_i $$s in the cache to minimize data access cost.
 When disk usage is required (due to data not fitting into memory), the data is compressed before storage, reducing the IO cost involved at the expense of some compression computation.
 If multiple disks exist, the data can be sharded to increase disk reading throughtput.

 **Column and Row Subsampling** - To reduce training time, XGBoost provides the option of training every tree with only a randomly sampled subset of the original data rows where the size of this subset is determined by the user.
 The same applies to the columns/features of the dataset.
 Apart from savings in training time, subsampling the columns during training has the effect of decorrelating the trees which can reduce overfitting and boost model performance.
 This idea is also used in the Random Forest algorithm.

-{% marginfigure 'mf-id-whatever' 'assets/img/Figure 2.png' 'F.J.
-Cole, “The History of Albrecht Dürer’s Rhinoceros in Zoological Literature,” *Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice* (London, 1953), ed.
-E. Ashworth Underwood, 337-356.
-From page 71 of Edward Tufte’s *Visual Explanations*.' %}.

-{% marginfigure 'mf-id-whatever2' 'assets/img/Figure 3.png' 'F.J.
-Cole, “The History of Albrecht Dürer’s Rhinoceros in Zoological Literature,” *Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice* (London, 1953), ed.
-E. Ashworth Underwood, 337-356.
-From page 71 of Edward Tufte’s *Visual Explanations*.' %}.

 ##  End Note and References